brycewray/hugo-site/content/posts/2020/07/chasing-100-tips-optimizing-website.md

 ## No guarantees, but these will help

 By no means can I, or will I, guarantee that following the advice herein will make right everything that may be keeping your site from doing well in Lighthouse.
-I said it before, and repeat it now: getting "100" scores across the board on Lighthouse takes work, a lot of it, and it might take a good while to achieve---even if your site is light enough on content that it would be a quick download via the most ragged of connections.
+I said it before, and repeat it now: getting "100" scores across the board on Lighthouse takes work, a lot of it, and it might take a good while to achieve --- even if your site is light enough on content that it would be a quick download via the most ragged of connections.
 But it *is* worth it.

 If you're starting from scores well below "100," don't get discouraged.
 Start small, with the items I've noted in this article, and see what you can achieve; then move on to the other qualifiers identified in the drop-down items in a Lighthouse audit from the Inspector of a Chromium-based browser.
 Keep your eyes on the prize: making your site the best you can.
 It's good for your visitors, and good for you.